 Starting Your Collection

 A vinyl record is a physical anchor to a moment in time.
-When you pick up a vinyl and place it on your turntable, you remember where you bought it, what stage of life you were in, who you were with, maybe even how much it cost.
+When you pick up a vinyl and place it on your turntable or lp player, you remember where you bought it, what stage of life you were in, who you were with, maybe even how much it cost.
 You remember the experience of adding that album to your collection––welcoming it into your life.
 No one, not even the most avid digital music enthusiasts have that experience when they access the hard drive space where their audio is stored.